 If your child continues to be absent due to illness we may refer him/her to the school nurse.
 We will also request that you provide medical evidence so that the absence can be authorised.

-Lauren and Melanie will be monitoring your child’s attendance and making regular contact in order to support you to make improvements with your child’s attendance.
+Melanie will be monitoring your child’s attendance and making regular contact in order to support you to make improvements with your child’s attendance.
 If no improvements are made, then unfortunately the school has no option but to refer you to the Education Welfare Service to take further action, which may include a penalty notice or prosecution.

 Penalty notices are fines between £60 and £120 imposed on each parent of the individual child.
 Penalty notices may be used where a pupil’s absence has not been authorised by the school.
 It is therefore very important that you keep us informed of the reason if your child is absent and that no periods of unauthorised leave are taken.